 TS: Windows Server 2008 Network Infrastructure, Configuring

-Your network contains a server that runs Windows Server 2008 R2.
-You need to create a script to identify known configuration issues.
+Your network contains a DNS server that runs Windows Server 2008 R2.

 Answer: B Explanation: